About The Gold Rush Christmas

 Inspiration

 The Gold Rush Christmas idea came from a trip my family took to Alaska in 1991.
-We packed up a van full of four boys under eleven, my husband, his father and me.
+We packed up a van full of four boys under eleven, my husband, his father, and me.

-We lived near Seattle that year, and I started the boys at the Gold Rush museum–part one–in downtown Seattle.
+We lived near Seattle that year, and I started the boys at the Gold Rush Museum–part one–in downtown Seattle.

 When we got to Skagway a week later, we visited the second half and learned all about the Argonauts and Sourdoughs who swept through Skagway on their way to the Klondike gold fields.

-While The Gold Rush Christmas spends its time on the ship Alki and in Skagway, my family drove to the Klondike (over White’s Pass, a much simpler trip now) and Dawson Creek.
+While The Gold Rush Christmas spends time on the ship Alki and in Skagway, my family drove to the Klondike (over White’s Pass, a much simpler trip now) and Dawson Creek.

-What a fun adventure, and how our minds filled with stories of derring do and desperation.
+What a fun adventure, and how our minds filled with stories of derring-do and desperation.

 Morgan Brooke Hancock suggested the final theme about finding riches in the ministry God gives you, rather than in wealth (or gold, in this case).